 Regardless of the area or technology, Pete always focuses on the human at the end of the product, so they can have the most seamless and engaging experience.
 He has worked with users and designed digital experiences in the financial services, healthcare, government, education, energy, manufacturing, defense, and electronics industries.

 Prior to joining the center, Pete was a Principal Consultant in the CSC User Experience Practice, Senior User Experience Architect at HP Enterprise Services, Research Officer at University of Hertfordshire in the UK, and Senior Software Engineer at 3M Health Information Systems.
 Pete holds a Bachelor of Science in Computer Science from Northeastern University and a Master of Science in Computer Science from Rensselaer Polytechnic Institute (RPI).
 He is a member of the International User Experience Professionals' Association (UXPA), ACM CHI, Boston UXPA, and Boston CHI.

-She has worked with a wide range of stakeholders across industries including financial services, e-commerce, education, transportation, retail, insurance, biotechnology, and technology to improve customer facing as well as internal facing systems.
-When identifying and communicating areas for improvement to her clients she is focused on making actionable recommendations that are based in a solid understanding of a study’s goals and needs.
+She has worked with a wide range of stakeholders including: financial services, e-commerce, education, medical, transportation, retail, insurance, and technology to improve both customer facing and internal facing systems.
+When identifying and communicating areas for improvement to clients she is focused on articulating a narrative of findings and making recommendations based on a study’s goals.

 Heather holds a Master of Science in Human Factors in Information Design from Bentley University, a Master of Education in Curriculum and Instruction from the University of Massachusetts, and a Bachelor's of Arts in Individualized Study from the Gallatin School at New York University.